Jeff Forshaw: Awards and honours

 In 1999 Forshaw was awarded the Maxwell Medal and Prize from the Institute of Physics for his outstanding contribution to particle physics.
 In 2013 Forshaw received the Kelvin Medal from the Institute of Physics for his outstanding contribution to making complex physics accessible and understandable to the public.
 In 2010 Cox and Forshaw's book Why Does E=mc²? was shortlisted for the Royal Society science book prize.

 Personal life

 Forshaw lives in Manchester and has two daughters.
 He was married to scientist and environmental campaigner Gail Bradbrook.
+He was also married to Naomi Baker, an academic at the University of Manchester, with whom he has two daughters.